lupyuen/lupyuen.github.io/src/sensor.md

 _How does it work?_

-Inside our Zig Sensor App is a __Multisensor Module__ that handles all sensors...
+Inside our Zig Sensor App is a __Multi-Sensor Module__ that handles all kinds of sensors...

 -   [__multisensor.zig__](https://github.com/lupyuen/visual-zig-nuttx/blob/main/multisensor.zig)